blazerer/cv/index.md

 </ul>
  <i>
  Remote-Access-To-Car Demonstration<br>
- We integrated our navigation app with telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.
+ We integrated our navigation app with a telematics-system-partner and that allowed our customers to have access to car features (ignition, locks, etc.) via our app.
- I was responsible for design, scope and development of server components and managed team of 4 developers, who also worked there.<br><br>
+ I was responsible for design, scope and development of server components and managed a team of 4 developers, who also worked there.<br><br>
  Here you can see some <a href="https://vc.ru/transport/84796-foto-prototip-yandeks-avto-kotoraya-umeet-udalenno-upravlyat-mashinoy-i-sledit-za-ee-sostoyaniem">news post</a> about conducted events and presentation from Yandex Conference related to our project:
 </i>
  <br>